tlowell/arduino-sandbox/README.md

 # arduino-sandbox
 Some of my Arduino code that may be useful to others.

-The [waveshare](waveshare) folder is organized by board types and uses the nomenclature found on the Waveshare site.
+The [waveshare](waveshare) folder is organized by board types using the  board nomenclature found on ther site.
 These boards require their own sketches to support their unique pin outs,  differing touch technology, etc.

 The code in [waveshare-esp32-s3-touch-lcd-1.47](waveshare/waveshare-esp32-s3-touch-lcd-1.47/) emulates the example made by YouTuber Volus in this [video](https://www.youtube.com/watch?v=oPAOMTf5dVE&t=54s) but customized for this board.